You probably don’t think of cathedrals when you think of 20th-century modern art. Maybe you should, though.

 This remarkable chaplain contributed to, for example, such publications as Profil.
 The Austrian Monthly Magazine for the Graphic Arts (my translation of the German title).

-In the room dedicated to the Mauer collection, you find works by renowned contemporary Austrian artists, including (on my visit) a black chalk sketch by Gustav Klimt (“Old man”).
+In the room dedicated to the Mauer collection, you find works by renowned modern Austrian artists, including (on my visit) a black chalk sketch of an old man by none other than Gustav Klimt.

-Should you wish to explore that historical link between art and religion in more detail, consider a trip to the early rooms in the Kunstkammer of the Kunsthistorisches Museum, for example.
-Or try the Schottenstift Museum attached to the abbey of the same name.
+Should you wish to explore that historical link between art and religion in more detail, consider a trip to:

-Modern thinking creeps into the more traditional Cathedral collection in the Dom Museum, too.
+As well as modern art, modern thinking also creeps into the more traditional cathedral collection in the Dom Museum.

 You sense the influence in the organisation under themes like “celebrate” or “follow”.
 Or in the occasional mix of old and new, like when a 2017 abstract graphite drawing provides the backdrop to a 1630 silver and gold monstrance.